 What is love?

 It's the flutter in the chest when someone walks in the room It's the pain felt when that person leaves, the strength ebbing away with each step The smile that runs across lips when two people talk The graze of two arms as they walk It's the "Have a great day" as the school bus rolls away And the hugs and chatter shared at the end of the day It's the rings on a pair of left hands The promises- "for better or for worse"

 What is war?

-It's the death of the flutter that began at the barrel of the gun It's the pain of the bullets, in his chest and their home The smile that runs away when men in uniform show up at the door The graze of strange hands on black clad shoulders In the face of a black-backdrop future with a purple ribbon silhouette It's the uncertain "I'll see you later" as the camo packs ride away continued on page 17
+It's the death of the flutter that began at the barrel of the gun It's the pain of the bullets, in his chest and their home The smile that runs away when men in uniform show up at the door The graze of strange hands on black clad shoulders continued on page 17

+In the face of a black-backdrop future with a purple ribbon silbon.

+In the face of a black-backdrop future with a purple ribbon silhouette It's the uncertain "I'll see you later" as the camo packs ride away somewhere lying in the dust